 Insurance companies and funeral homes often tout the benefits of the pre-paid plans they sell.
 They urge customers to pay for their own funeral in advance—in order to spare their survivors the trouble and expense, lock in current prices, or shelter their assets from Medicaid.

 The truth is that it is usually not wise to pay ahead.
 No matter how attractive the business makes it sound, there are serious drawbacks to pre-paying that the seller will not tell you about.
-The children and survivors of those who have prepaid often misunderstand the contracts, are unaware of them, or find themselves surprised that there are additional fees to be paid.
+The survivors of those who have prepaid often misunderstand the contracts, are unaware of them, or find themselves surprised that there are additional fees to be paid.
 In addition, many states have inadequate laws protecting funds in pre-need plans, and money invested there could be at risk.

 Unless Medicaid requires you to “spend down” your own money to qualify for benefits, you’re better off planning ahead without paying ahead.